jackcary/pandemicpregnancy.com/content/_index.md

 <p class="m-5"></p>

-#### Will the hospital have the resources to care for my baby and me?
+#### Will my hospital have the resources to care for my baby and me?

 <p class="m-3"></p>

+Unknown.
+Research and data gathering in progress.

 <p class="m-5"></p>